The rolling eyes. The furrowed brows. The gnashing of teeth. “They just don’t understand”, they cry. “They just don’t understand!”

 You need it nailed down, and you should ask for that.

 The way to do that, of course, is to write the brief together.
 You may be working with a team that knows what they want but aren’t sure how to articulate it.
 Help them.
 With a smile.
 Again, look at this as an opportunity to share and to learn about each other and the challenges that you both have.
 The more that both sides share, the stronger the work that you’ll produce.

 I know I said five things, but I’ve got one more thing…

 6. Know your value

-OK, so I’m not saying that this is the case for every IT and Marketing team, but it is surprising just how often it feels like you’ve got two departments working on a problem, rather than one unified team.
+OK, so I’m not saying that this is the case for every IT and Marketing team.
+And this isn't a one-way street, the Marketing department certainly can work with IT better.
+But it is surprising just how often it feels like you’ve got two separate departments working on two points of view of a problem, rather than it being one unified team.
 Feel free to get in touch with me if you have any specific questions or are looking for a bit of advice.
 Happy to help.